Department/Division

 1

-Supervises staff to include: prioritizing and assigning work; conducting performance evaluations; ensuring that employees follow policies and procedures; and, making hiring, termination, and disciplinary decisions and recommendations.
+Coaches and supervises staff to include: prioritizing and assigning work; may conduct performance evaluations; ensuring that employees follow policies and procedures; and, in collaboration with the leadership chain, making hiring, termination, and disciplinary decisions and recommendations.

 Daily 10%